-The self-righteous jerks out there will say killing yourself is unforgivable–HORSE CRAP.
+Some believe that killing yourself is unforgivable, but that’s not true.
 We aren’t saved by our ability to overcome severe depression, a permanent poor choice, or mental illness.
 We are saved by the life of Christ (see Hebrews 7:25).
 He doesn’t leave us in our darkest hour, He’s right there with us pleading to just give it more time…but many Christians think the pain will never end.
-They believe the lie of the enemy, one last time.
+They accept the lie of the enemy, one last time.

 The passage from 1 John 5 in regard to the sin leading to death isn’t suicide, it’s unbelief.
 Unbelief in Christ’s forgiveness is the only sin we cannot pray someone out of.
 They remain spiritually dead.
 Therefore we shouldn’t beg God to make others believe.
 He won’t do that.
 He never has.
 Instead we should pray for more opportunities which will influence them toward faith in Jesus.

 So today, my friends, know this: Was Judas saved?
 I don’t know.
 I sure hope he was.
 I’d like to meet him one day and talk about the things he saw as he walked with the Savior of the world.
 Not everything was recorded in Scripture so I know he’d have some good stories to tell.